Take ACH Bank Transfer Payments

 Success

-You see a form that collects the buyer's first and last name along with a button to start an ACH bank transfer.
+You see a form that collects the buyer's first name and last name along with a button to start an ACH bank transfer.

 Link to section

-Step 2: Get the payment token from the ACH payment method
+2. Get the payment token from the ACH payment method

 1. Include the ontokenization event listener to get access to the payment token result.

-Add the following code after // Checkpoint 2 in the DOMContentLoaded event listener function.
+Add the following code after // Checkpoint 2 in the DOMContentLoaded event listener function:

 ach.addEventListener(`ontokenization`, function (event) { const { tokenResult, error } = event.detail; if (error) { // add code here to handle error } else if (tokenResult.status == 'OK') { const paymentResults = await createPayment(token); } });